-As a small boy, George Delany began drawing likenesses of Abe Lincoln on his Winky Dink screen, one his mother had given him as a birthday present.
+As a very young boy, George Delany drew likenesses of Abe Lincoln on his Winky Dink screen, one his mother had given him as a birthday present.
 Mom noticed!
-In elementary school mom took him for weekly art lessons.
-In sixth grade, the teacher hung his drawing of a horse...on the wall for all to see.
-He won second place.
-During middle school, George was able to study drawing with Rex Gorleigh, in Princeton, New Jersey (the artist hopes Mr. Gorleigh is looking down, now).
+In sixth grade, the teacher hung his chalk drawing of a horse on the wall for all to see.
+George won an award-- second place.
+During middle school, he studied drawing with the mercurial Rex Gorleigh, in Princeton, New Jersey (the artist hopes Mr. Gorleigh is looking down, now).
 George undertook some odd stuff at the time-- drawing typographic letters 2' high, individual words, in graphite, of all things--boring, to be sure.
-But more typography followed, accompanied by familiar drawings of horses and landscapes, famous Jon Gnagy landscape scenes he loved to try to emulate...like "The Covered Bridge."
-He went to art school.
+But more typography followed, accompanied by familiar drawings of horses and romantic landscapes from now-famous Jon Gnagy scenes he loved to try to emulate--as were found in his book, "Learn to Draw."

-The artist has spent much of his career in the graphic design world serving early on as a young graphic designer, Art Director, then Creative Director.
-He founded his corporate communications design firm, first Delany Design Direction, later aaaForay, both award-winning visual communications companies.
+George spent much of his career in the graphic design world serving early-on as a young graphic designer, Art Director, then Creative Director.
+He founded his communications design firms...first, Dandyroll Studios; later, Delany Design Direction, then aaaForay, all award-winning visual communications companies.
 Mr. Delany's creative work has been included in many personal and a corporate collections and has been cited for excellence by a wide assortment of professional organizations including the Women's Ad Club of Rhode Island, the Boston Advertising Club, the New York Art Director's Association, ID Magazine, Print Design Annual, and Graphis Poster Annual, among others.
 Mr. Delany's AIDS/HIV poster was admitted first to the Smithsonian's National Medical Archive and then to the permanent MOMA Collection before eventually being included in a retrospective of American Art, 1960-2000, "Open Ends."

-Thanks for your visit...and interest!
-Don't forget to follow me on my weekly blog site.
-Note, you can see your art selection here on this art site-- and using the nifty Augmented Reality feature, see the image...on your wall.
+Thanks for your visit...and interest.
+Follow me on my weekly blog site.
+Note, you can see your art selection here on this art site-- and using the nifty Augmented Reality feature, see your chosen image...on your wall.
 Have a ball.

-I am glad to present this body of work, today, Join me in exploring this visual landscape.
+I am glad to present this body of work, today.
+Please explore this visual landscape.
 If you like honey-bees, you may find new prints of bees moving about on their frames...on this property last year.
-I would hope you find something you like, something just right for your walls or art-gift needs.
-I offer this site in gratitude for the inexorable mystery, faithful patience and assorted and many gifts which the Almighty has made possible in my life...which include among them the ways in which I continue to learn how to see and express the world in all its beauty, mystery, and challenge.
+I would hope you find something you like, a work just right for your walls, collections or art-gift needs.
+I offer this site in gratitude for the faithful patience and many gifts the Almighty has made possible in my life...which include among them all the ways I continue to learn how to see and express this world in its ineluctable mystery, beauty and challenge.

 "The sun comes over the top of the hill...